-Xbox Elite Series 2 vs Elite Series 2 Core
+Xbox Elite Series 2 vs Elite Series 2 Core: What's the difference between Microsoft's pro controllers?

 The big difference between how the two controllers look comes down to colour (by default).
 The Core has a large section that's white, whereas the standard Elite Series 2 is black all over.

-This is complicated by the fact that the Elite Series 2 is soon going to be customisable using Xbox Design Labs, letting you choose from a range of colours, making it way easier to get a controller that suits your style.
+This is complicated by the fact that the Elite Series 2 can also be customised using Xbox Design Labs, letting you choose from a range of colours.
+That makes it way easier to get a controller that suits your style.

-This won't be available on the Core, though - the cheaper controller is only available in white at launch.
+This isn't available on the Core, though - the cheaper controller is only available in white at present.

 Xbox Elite Series 2 vs Elite Series 2 Core: Buttons